fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 The Formalism Trap
 ^^^^^^^^^^^^^^^^^^

-This trap occurs when implementing abstraction results in failure to take into account the full picture behind fairness in a situation.
+This trap occurs when abstraction results in failure to take into account the full picture behind fairness in a situation.
 Many tasks of a data scientist involve some form of formalization: from measuring real-world phenomena as data to translating business KPI's and constraints into metrics, loss functions, or parameters.